mattdavis0351/mongodb-labs/exercises/01_basic-mongo-queries.md

 **Exercise 6** :computer:

 There are various `subtype` of Pokemon cards.
 You can take a look by running the `distinct()` query against this field.
-One of those `subtype` is "GX" which is a super strong Pokemon card that comes with :muscle: attacks.
-Let's find out how many "GX" cards have an `hp` of 250.
+One of those `subtype` is 'GX' which is a super strong Pokemon card that comes with :muscle: attacks.
+Let's find out how many 'GX' cards have an `hp` of 250.

 **query:**